Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Artificial Neural Networks And Deep Learning.md

 **Convolutional layers:**

-Convolution layers apply filter to the input image to extract features, such as edges or patterns.
+Convolution layers apply filter or kernel to the input image to extract features, such as edges or patterns.
+When we apply this filter over the input image we calculate the dot product and then put the output of the dot product unto a feature map.
 Each filter produces a new feature map, which highlights a specific pattern in the input data.
 The size of the feature map is smaller than the input data, as the filter moves over the input, pixels are shared and produce smaller outputs.